rguske/rguske.github.io/post/elevate-your-cloud-native-journey-knative-the-vmware-tanzu-way-part-1-streamlined-installation-of-knative/index.md

 - [Packages](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2/about-tkg/packages-index.html) for TKG
   - Packages includes certain Kubernetes cluster extensibilities like Antrea (CNI), Contour (Ingress), Harbor (Registry), cert-manager (cert issuer) and more
 - TAP specific packages
-  - necessary for the installation of TAP
+  - necessary for the installation of TAP/CNR

 Two options exist to achieve our goal.
 The first option is to download the packages as `tar` ball (`--to-tar`) and to ultimately upload the file.